 The possibility of osteonecrosis of the external auditory canal should be considered in patients who present with ear symptoms including chronic ear infections.
 Possible risk factors for osteonecrosis of the external auditory canal include steroid use and chemotherapy and/or local risk factors such as infection or trauma.

-During treatment patients should be advised to report any thigh, hip or groin pain and any patient presenting with such symptoms should be evaluated for atypical femur fracture.
+During treatment patients should be advised to report any thigh, hip or groin pain and any patient presenting with such symptoms should be evaluated for possible atypical femur fracture.

 Denosumab is a fully humanised monoclonal antibody against Receptor Activator of Nuclear factor Kappa B Ligand (RANKL), a major regulator of osteoclast development and activity.
 It is approved for the treatment of osteoporosis in postmenopausal women and men at increased risk of fractures, and for the treatment of bone loss associated with hormone ablation in men with prostate cancer at increased risk of fractures.
 It is given as a subcutaneous injection of 60 mg once every 6 months.